 If your van requires unfolding before you can sleep, best to find a campground or an RV friendly department store lot.

-Where to park your van to explore the city of Seattle
+Where to park your campervan rental to explore the city of Seattle

 In terms of parking space size, in most neighborhoods, you won’t have too much difficulty finding parking for a minivan, standard length cargo van or even a 144″ Sprinter.